 Blackjack is the second most popular game at both online casinos and brick-and-mortar casinos after slots.
-So it makes sense that so many players are wondering if they’re better off playing live dealer blackjack or digital blackjack – especially when Michigan just joined New Jersey and Pennsylvania to offer live dealer games.
+So it makes sense that so many players are wondering if they’re better off playing live dealer blackjack or digital blackjack – especially when Online Casinos in Michigan just joined New Jersey online casinos and Pennsylvania online casinos in offering live dealer games.

 What Is Live Dealer Blackjack?